 Information about abuse and neglect can be found in Appendix 1.
-Please see Section 5 for further guidance on Peer on Peer abuse, Appendix 4 for additional information about domestic abuse, female genital mutilation (FGM), 'honour based abuse/violence' (HBV) and forced marriage, Appendix 5 for information about private fostering, Appendix 6 for information about Radicalisation and Extremism and Appendix 7 Child Criminal Exploitation: county lines.
+Please see Appendix 4 for additional information about domestic abuse, female genital mutilation (FGM), 'honour based violence' (HBV) and forced marriage, Appendix 5 for information about private fostering and Appendix 6 for information about Radicalisation and Extremism.